 Anastasia Samoylova (born in Moscow in 1984; lives in Miami) moves between observational photography, studio practice and installation.
-FloodZone is her expansive photographic project that began in 2016 reflecting and responding to the problem of rising sea levels through a striking case study of Miami.
-In 2020, Anastasia Samoylova had her first solo museum exhibition of FloodZone at USF Contemporary Art Museum, Tampa (Florida, US).
+Famous for her FloodZone, an expansive photographic project that began in 2016 reflecting and responding to the problem of rising sea levels through a striking case study of Miami.
+In 2020, Anastasia Samoylova had her first solo museum exhibition with FloodZone at USF Contemporary Art Museum, Tampa (Florida, US).
 With over 80 photographs, the book of the project was published by Steidl in 2019.
 In 2018 Samoylova was awarded a number of grants for FloodZone, including the South Arts Fellowship and Michael P. Smith Fund for Documentary Photography.

 Samoylova’s earlier body of work, Landscape Sublime, explores how social-media images and the repetition of certain motifs informed an understanding of natural phenomena.
 In recent years, the project has been frequently commissioned as large-scale public art installations as well as shown in a number of solo and group exhibitions.

 Click here for a CV